 There were no significant changes to the employee population or compensation plans from 2019 to 2020 that would significantly impact our pay ratio disclosure.
 As a result, the median employee identified in the 2019 CEO Pay Ratio disclosure was used again for this year's analysis.
 This employee represented the median employee following an examination of the W-2 reported earnings for all employees who were employed by us on October 1, 2019, excluding our CEO.
-We included all employees in this analysis, whether employed on a full-time or part-time basis, and annualized the earnings for any employee who was hired after January 1 or had a break in employment between January 1 and October 1 of that year.
-The median employee is an hourly employee.
-The median employee had no change in role and no significant change to compensation from 2019 to 2020.
+We included all employees in this analysis, whether employed on a full-time or part-time basis, and annualized the earnings for any employee who was hired after January 1 or had a break in employee had no change in role and no significant change to compensation from 2019 to 2020.
 We calculated the annual total compensation for such employee using the same methodology we used for our NEOs as set forth in the 2020 Summary Compensation Table earlier in this section.
-The value of the 2020 annual total compensation of this employee is \$99,857.
-The annual total compensation of our CEO is \$3,681,055.
+The value of the 2020 annual total compensation of this employee is \$3,681,055.
 The resulting pay ratio is 37:1.